tiberiuc/redux-react-firebase/README.md

 # redux-react-firebase
 Use Firebase with React and Redux in ES6

+**WARNING: This package is compatible with versions 1.x.x and 2.x.x of the Firebase SDK.
+If you are using the 3.x.x SDK, please refer to [here](https://github.com/prescottprue/redux-firebasev3).**

 ## Features
 - Integrated into redux
 - Support small data ( using `value` ) or large datasets ( using `child_added`, `child_removed`, `child_changed`